microsoft/Qcodes/CONTRIBUTING.rst

 simplify to a one command that says: if there's enough cover, and all good or fail and where it fails.

--  The standard test commands are listed above under :ref:`runnningtests` .

 -  We should have a *few* high-level "integration" tests, but simple unit tests (that just depend on code in one module) are more valuable for several reasons: